 In this section, the estimated winning bid (EWB) equation variables are described in the order that they appear in the applicable EWB equation(s) required to be used as described in Section 4.3.
-Note that components of an applicable, associated EWB variable are marked with an asterisk ().
+Note that components of an applicable, associated EWB variable are marked with an asterisk (\).
 For example the component CPI is associated with the variable CPIF.

-CPIF CPI divided by 148.0
+CPIF CPI divided by 153.2.

-CPI Monthly BC Consumer Price Index as published in the approved stumpage appraisal parameters.
+\CPI Monthly BC Consumer Price Index as published in the approved places.